ceford/cefjdemos-data-jdm-help-en/articles/articles/articles-edit.md

 - **Title**.
 The Title for this article.
 - **Alias**.
 The internal name of this article.
-Normally, you can leave this blank and Joomla will fill in a default value Title in lower case and with dashes instead of spaces.
+Normally, you can leave this blank and Joomla will fill in a default value based on the Title but in lower case and with dashes instead of spaces.

 ### Content tab

 #### Left Panel

 - **Article Text**.
 This is where you enter the contents of the article.
     Joomla includes 3 editors, the default Editor - TinyMCE is shown above.

-  The CMS Content dropdown list provides for access to link to an Article, Contact, Field, Media, Menu, Module, Page Break or Read More break.
+    The CMS Content dropdown list provides for access to link to an Article, Contact, Field, Media image, Menu, Module, Page Break or Read More break.

+    The ellipsis symbol (<span class="icon-ellipsis-h"></span>) toggles visibility of extra tools.
 - **Toggle Editor**.
-A Toggle Editor button show below the edit window.
-  This button allows you to toggle between TinyMCE and Editor - None.
+The button below the edit window allows you to toggle between the TinyMCE editor and no editor.
+This allows you to see and sometimes fix the HTML code.

 #### Right Panel